-4 Questions You Should Ask Before Taking A Babysitting Job
+4 Questions You Should Ask Before Taking

 As a babysitter, you don’t need to say yes to every request.
 It might be tempting either because you want the money, or you don’t want to disappoint a potential client.
 However, as the responsible owner of a babysitting business, you should screen every job to decide which jobs to accept and which to refuse.

 Is this job a good match for my training and experience?
 Some jobs require a babysitter with more experience, additional training, or special expertise.
 If the job requires you to work long hours, watch multiple children, or babysit children with behavior challenges or medical issues, then you may decide that it is more than you are comfortable with.
 Also, keep in mind, only sitters with two years’ experience or more should babysit infants under 6 months of age.

 - Will I be SAFE?